watchernyu/spinningup-drl-prototyping/readme.md

 If you want to run Mujoco environments, you need to also install Mujoco and get a liscence.
 For how to install and run Mujoco on NYU's hpc cluster, check out my other tutorial: https://github.com/watchernyu/hpc_setup

 ## Run experiment
-The SAC implementation can be found under `spinup/algos/sac_pytorch/`
+The SAC and SAC adaptive implementation can be found under `spinup/algos/sac_pytorch/`

 Run experiments with pytorch sac:

 In the sac_pytorch folder, run the SAC code with `python sac_pytorch`

-Or you can use a spinup experiment grid: a sample grid is given under `spinningup/experiments/`, you can run it with `python sample_grid.py`

 Note: currently there is no parallel running for SAC (also not supported by spinup), so you should always set number of cpu to 1 when you use experiment grid.